How does Hillel work?

 In addition to the Affiliated Groups, Hillel also hosts four prayer communities.
 Each community has their own email list and web page.
 Find more information about Hillel's Prayer Communities.

 Finally, we love to enpower individual students to create programs and initiatives at Harvard Hillel, regardless of whether or not they have an official role at Hillel.
 If you have an idea for an event, class, celebration, or anything else that you would like to see happen at Hillel or on campus, we can work with you to make it happen!
-Reach out to Rebecca Powell to find out how to make your idea a reality!
+Reach out to Amy Wolf to find out how to make your idea a reality!

 Getting in touch